Onset of color transparency in holographic light-front QCD: Form factors and parton distributions in light-front QCD LFFFPD

-The procedure is valid for any Fock state $n,$ and thus the results can be summed over $n$ to obtain an exact representation of the impact parameter dependent parton distribution introduced in Ref.~\cite{Burkardt:2000za}.
-It gives the probability to find a quark with longitudinal light front momentum fraction $x$ at a transverse distance $\mbf{a}_\perp$.
+The procedure is valid for any Fock state $n,$ and, thus, the results can be summed over $n$ to obtain an exact representation of the impact-parameter-dependent parton distribution, introduced in Ref.~\cite{Burkardt:2000za,Burkardt:2002hr}.
+Then, Equation~\ref{rhoxa} gives the probability to find a quark with longitudinal light front momentum fraction $x$ at a transverse distance $\mbf{a}_\perp$.

-We can also compute the charge distribution of a hadron in the light-front transverse plane $\rho(\mbf{a}_\perp)$ by integrating $\req{rhoxa}$.
-Using \req{Fxq} and \req{rhoxa} we find~\footnote{Eq. \req{rhoa} matches the expression defined in Refs.~\cite{Miller:2007uy, Miller:2010tz} for the light front transverse charge density provided we identify in $a_\perp$ with $b_\perp$ in those references.}
+One can also compute the charge distribution of a hadron in the LF transverse plane $\rho(\mbf{a}_\perp)$ by integrating Equation \req{rhoxa}.
+Using Equations \req{Fxq} and \req{rhoxa}, one finds: